Autodesk Subscriptions | Three Ways To Buy | Autodesk

 Yes.
 You may cancel your monthly subscription within 15 days or your 1- or 3-year subscription within 30 days.
 If you purchased with an Autodesk Partner, contact them directly for information about return policies.

-Autodesk offers extensive support designed for large organisations to help you maximise the business value of your technology investments.
+Autodesk offers extensive support designed for large organizations to help you maximize the business value of your technology investments.
 Learn more about the Enterprise plan and support options.

 You can pay with a purchase order if you buy through Autodesk Sales.
 You’ll receive invoices with net 30 terms.
 Some resellers may also offer this option.